Carson-Moon/Lab-Submission-8/README.md

 The builder pattern is used when spawning enemies.
 The spawner picks a random enemy type to spawn and creates it with an EnemyBuilder.
 This EnemyBuilder is used to 'build' the enemy through an enemy prefab.

+I used Json Serialization to save and load the positions of the enemies and the player.
+The ISaveable interface is used to locate anything that needs saving.

+I used the binary formatter to save and load the current score.

+[A, D] -> Strafe left and right
+[Space] -> Shoot
+[S] -> Save
+[L] -> Load

-This is a short video showcasing the gameplay: https://www.youtube.com/watch?v=p0QagQiQlL4
+This is a short video showcasing the gameplay: https://www.youtube.com/watch?v=p0QagQiQlL4 This is a short video showcasing the save system: https://youtu.be/ojChuKYMZ_M

 Thank you!